 BCom, BCom.Hons (Accounting), MCom (UJ), MBA(Bond), MAdvBusPr(UniSA),PhD (Adelaide), CPA

-Anton Jordaan was originally trained as an accountant and tax specialist.
+Associate Professor Anton Jordaan originally trained as an accountant and tax specialist.
 Five years after setting up an accounting and tax consultancy, he sold his shares to his partners and set out to establish, grow and harvest a number of business ventures in the education and training sector.
 In subsequent years, one of his businesses was acquired by a stock exchange listed company; and a few years later his business was involved in an IPO.
 Following the IPO he served as a director of this newly listed stock exchange listed company for a period of 2 years.